-Artist David Zinn creates street art illustrations in Columbus – can you find all six?
+David Zinn created street art illustrations in Columbus

-David Zinn visited Columbus in the fall of 2017 to create eight street art illustrations.
-Two have been worn away by the weather, but six are still ready and waiting for you to find them!
+David Zinn visited Columbus in the fall of 2017 to create street art illustrations.
+Some have been naturally worn away by the weather, but many are still waiting for you to find them!